haiwen/seafile-user-manual/en/drive_client/drive_client_2.0_for_windows_10.md

 ### Can I access encrypted libraries?

 Yes.
 By default, encrypted libraries are not synced and shown in the virtual drive.
 You need to manually choose which encrypted libraries to sync and enter the password.
 Just right click on the SeaDrive icon in the system tray area and choose "Show encrypted libraries".
-A windows will show up and you can choose to sync or unsync an encrypted library.
+A window will show up and you can choose to sync or unsync an encrypted library.

 ### Is it compatible to SeaDrive 1.0?